benhowdle89/svgeezy/readme.md

 # SVGeezy
-### A JavaScript plugin to handle browsers that don't support SVGs
+### A JavaScript plugin to handle your images in browsers that don't support SVGs

 SVGeezy is in essence, a fallback plugin.
 It allows you to use SVGs for all your assets giving you complete resolution independence.